- December 15, 2020

 In the 1940s, the World Health Organization (WHO) took Bertillon’s system and expanded it, including statistics on the deaths and injuries, which gave rise to the International Statistical Classification of Diseases, Injuries and Causes of Death (ICD).

 WHO started working on version 10 in 1983 and presented in 1990 by the forty-third World Health Assembly.
-It is the version that is currently used worldwide, and ICD 11 will replace it in 2022.
+It is the version that countries worldwide currently use, and ICD 11 will replace it in 2022.

 The Alpha Browser for ICD 11 was first opened for public viewing in 2011, after which its commenting browser opened later that year.
 The Beta draft opened in 2012 to the public during which WHO discussed it’s revision along with the shareholders.
 Member states prepared to implement it in 2018.